aleju/imgaug/README.md

 # List of augmenters

-The following is a list of augmenters.
+The following is a list of available augmenters.
-Note that most defines variables can be set as ranges, e.g. `A=(0.0, 1.0)` to sample a random value between 0 and 1.0 per image.
+Note that most of the below mentioned variables can be set as ranges, e.g. `A=(0.0, 1.0)` to sample a random value between 0 and 1.0 per image.

 | Augmenter | Description |
 | --- | --- |